 Establish skills as a Phlebotomy Technician

-The three (3) week instructor-led Phlebotomy Technician certification preparation prepares participants for the national certification for Certified Phlebotomy Technician (CPT).
-The examination preparation program is designed to meet the national certification curriculum requirements and includes theory and hands-on instruction, including venipuncture and collection of blood specimen.
+The instructor-led Phlebtomy Technician certification preparation prepares participants for the national certification for Certified Phlebotomy Technician (CPT).
+The Phlebtomy Technician certification preparation does not confer a diploma.
+It is designed to meet the national certification curriculum requirements and includes theory and hands-on instruction, including venipuncture and collection of loof specimen.

-The three (3) week instructor-led Phlebotomy preparation program prepares Phlebotomy testing candidates for national certification for Certified Phlebotomy Technician (CPT).
-It is designed to meet the National Medical Career Assessment curriculum requirements and includes both theory and clinical preparation in order to work as a Phlebotomy Technician.
+The instructor-led Phlebotomy preparation program prepares Phlebotomy testing candidates for national certification for Certified Phlebotomy Technician (CPT).
+It is designed to meet the National Medical Career Assessment curriculum requirements and includes both theory and clinical skills for collecting blood, basic laboratory procedures, and other clinical tasks.

 There is no State licensing exam for Phlebotomy in Florida.